 Additional resources throughout the university include:

 Math & Science Learning Center: The Math & Science Learning Center is a unique resource for students in the sciences.
-We are committed to providing support services for University students and outreach programs for K-12 students.
+It is committed to providing support services for University students and outreach programs for K-12 students.
 Special to the MSLC are the hands-on interdisciplinary science demonstrations and activities.
-Instrumental to our success are the contributions made by our student managers and employees

 Writing Centers: The Writing Centers provide tutoring for students enrolled in Writing Program classes.
 There are three Writing Centers: the Douglass/Cook Writing Center, located at 135 George Street; the Livingston Writing Center, located in the B-wing of Lucy Stone Hall; and the Plangere Writing Center, located on the third floor of Murray Hall.

-School of Engineering's Office of Student Services: The Office of Student Services (OSS) is here to help students succeed, not just academically but also professionally and personally.
-We foster the educational, personal and professional development of students while simultaneously working to increase the number of underrepresented populations in the SoE.
-Our programs are designed to recruit, retain, and graduate a diverse population and build awareness of the field of engineering for students, parents, and educators.
-Our doors are always open, stop by anytime Monday through Friday between the hours of 8:30 a.m. and 4:30 p.m. and speak with one of the deans or advisors.
+School of Engineering's Office of Student Services: The Office of Student Services (OSS) helps students succeed academically, professionally and personally.
+It fosters the educational, personal and professional development of students while simultaneously working to increase the number of underrepresented populations in the School of Engineering.
+Programs are designed to recruit, retain, and graduate a diverse population and build awareness of the field of engineering for students, parents, and educators.
+Doors of the office are always open - students can stop by anytime Monday through Friday between the hours of 8:30 a.m. and 4:30 p.m. and speak with one of the deans or advisors.
 If you would like to make an appointment, please call 848-445-2687.

 The Learning Centers are proud to be a part of Undergraduate Academic Affairs.
 For information about Undergraduate Academic Affairs and additional campus support services, please see below: